-An anthropologist and cognitive scientist, Samuel Veissière is an Assistant Professor in the Culture, Mind, and Brain Program where he is affiliated with the Division of Social and Transcultural Psychiatry, the Department of Anthropology, and the Raz Lab in Cognitive Neuroscience.
+An anthropologist and cognitive scientist, Samuel Veissière is an Assistant Professor and Co-director of the Culture, Mind, and Brain Program where he is affiliated with the Division of Social and Transcultural Psychiatry, the Department of Anthropology, and the Raz Lab in Cognitive Neuroscience.

 Dr. Veissière studies the interaction between cognition, culture, and human behavior in evolutionary and developmental perspectives.
 As humans, our evolved psychology is adapted (and constantly adapting!) to the unique challenges of being a social, cultural, political, and cooperative species.
 Samuel and his colleagues draw on range of experimental, ethnographic, and theoretical models and methods to study the cognitive underpinnings of culture, and the role of culture and context in shaping the regimes of attention, expectations and intuitions that drive human behaviour.